ericelliott/jiron/README.md

 Now you can add that to a `documentFragment` and use CSS selectors to query it.
 Better yet -- just slap some CSS on it and render it as-is.
 Try that with JSON.

+## Cool party tricks

+Here are some cool things you can do with Jiron that you can't do with JSON:

+* Deliver code on demand with JavaScript links (including any client SDK you need to customize any Jiron browser for your particular API)
+* Deliver default templates that make browsing your API directly in a browser pleasant
+* Deliver clickable links and usable forms while your users are browsing the API directly